cloudlinux/imunify360-doc-test/docs/email/README.md

 Imunify Email Beta is simple to install.

 At the moment, it runs on the following distributions:

-* CentOS 7,8
+* CentOS 7,8 with support of cPanel/WHM control panel.
-* CloudLinux OS 7,8
-with support of cPanel / WHM control panel.
+* CloudLinux OS 7,8 with support of cPanel/WHM control panel.

 Minimum system requirements for installation:
 * x64 | 512 Mb** | 20 Gb disk space ***